frequ/MSS-Impulssi/README.md

-#Impulssi
+# Impulssi

+## Getting started

+  steroids update
+  steroids connect

+## (Major) Changes log

-hhSteroidsCoffee is Impulssi (old Hyvinvointiteekki)
+Roulette as own view instead of directive. hhSteroidsCoffee is Impulssi (old Hyvinvointiteekki).
+Fetch JSON-data from elsewhere.

-Rewrote using supersonic for routing and coffee script
+Rewrote using supersonic for routing and coffee script.